Everyone loves a good salesperson.

 There are advantages and disadvantages to both approaches.

 The transactional way generally makes more sales in a shorter time.
 The relational way takes more time to produce the same sales volume but has higher repeat business.

 But while higher sales volumes with shorter sales cycles are tempting, transactional marketing has some severe disadvantages.

-While doing well at producing sales, transactional marketing performs poorly at motivating the next sale.
-If all you want is one time sales, then transactional marketing is the way to go.
+While doing well at producing sales, transactional marketing poorly motivates the next sale.
+If all you want is one-time sales, then transactional marketing is the way to go.

 No one’s impressed with even-steven.